-The thiol adducts for the four cyanoacrylamides are found to be 3.9-5.9 kcal/mol more stable than the reactants while the product of the thiol addition to the acrylamide R5 is much more stabilised (-10.8 kcal/mol).
-An unanticipated result was that the thiol adduct deprotonation TSs of P4(7) (TSD4(7), green) and P9 (TSD9, purple) are higher in energy than TS4(7) and TS9 respectively, which could possibly be due to greater strains in their geometries or lack of intermolecular stabilisation compared to the other TSs.
-This renders the deprotonation step of the thiol elimination the rate determining step (RDS) for all inhibitors except P3.
+The thiol adducts for the four cyanoacrylamides are found to be 3.9-5.9 kcal/mol more stable than the reactants while the product of the thiol addition to the acrylamide (R5) is much more stabilised (-10.8 kcal/mol).
+An unanticipated result is that the thiol adduct deprotonation TSs of P4(7) (green) and P9 (purple) are higher in energy than the thiolate addition TSs TS4(7) and TS9 respectively.
+This could possibly be due to greater strain compared to the other TSs.
+With the model Arg base, the deprotonation step of the thiol elimination is the rate determining step (RDS) for these two inhibitors.